 - Bubble bath for two.
 Need I say more?

-- Break out the board games.
+- Play board games.
 Make it interesting by adding a rule that the loser of each game has to lose one piece of clothing. 🙂 Guarantee your husband will play Yahtzee like his life depends on it just so he can win.

 - Play this fun Love Match game using personal things from your relationship.